RoyalZSoftware/adventskalender/the-builder-pattern.md

 6. It makes the construction of an object really handy and it's quite often useful if you have a lot of fields that can be configured, but the constructor would be overkill and you want a uniform way to create them.

 # The builder pattern
 You've used it and I think you were as impressed as me, the first time you've seen it.
 This post is about the builder pattern and I want you to know how to implement it.

+## What is the builder pattern
-The builder pattern is a creational pattern and is used to create objects with ease.
+The builder pattern is a creational pattern and is used to create objects, that have large constructors, with ease.

 Imagine you have a `Car` model that requires a lot of parameters.